nestorcalvo/Backend-AudioClean/README.md

 ## Important notes

+* Runs in Python 3.8 because PyTorch doesn't have a build for 3.9 and somethimes raises errors when the package is installing.

 * The backend runs by default in the localhost using the port 8000, this is to ensure a correct communication between the frontend and the backend.

 * In order to correctly create a segment this must have a duration greater than 25 ms.